Reviews for the Easily Distracted:

 And I'd probably lament this apparent injustice if Jersey Boys was really worth your time.
 On one hand, I suppose it is, if you you're that big a fan of the Frankie Valli (né Francis Castelluccio), the 1960s, or depictions of Italians which border on parody.

-Eastwood and company hit the necessary marks: ties to crime (including Christopher Walken as Frankie and Tommy's benevolent Mafioso patron), family tensions (Valli and wife Mary eventually divorce), overnight success, and eventual financial decline.
+Eastwood and company hit the necessary marks: ties to crime (including Christopher Walken as Frankie and Tommy's benevolent Mafioso patron), family tensions (Valli and wife Mary eventually divorce), overnight success, and inevitable financial decline.
 Unfortunately, and possibly because it sticks so closely to the play's structure, we never get a real feel for individual characters.

-Valli, for example, comes to us 16 years old but still fully formed (more so than you realize, considering Young is 38 years old).
+Valli, for example, comes to us 16 years old but still fully formed (more so than you realize, considering Young is 38).
 He gives good glare, especially when Tommy's financial troubles are divulged, but doesn't appear capable of much beyond resignation.
 As for Piazza, if his goal was to have me wishing Tommy would get his teeth kicked in every time he was on screen, mission accomplished.

 That he resembles the vampire cop offspring of Robert Pattinson and Adrian Zmed doesn't help.